ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

     !...
 };

-//This is the record that holds order events from customer. type Order record {
+// This is the record that holds order events from the customer. type Order record {
     string itemName;
     int orderingAmount;